Kifen/AssetLock/README.md

 ETHERSCAN_API_KEY=
 ```

-The following testing scripts have been implemented:
+The following testing scripts have been implemented to enable adding liquidity to uniswap, swapping and withdrawing swapped assets:

 ### withdraw